algosec/prevasio-cicd-container-security-action/README.md

 * If the `WORKING_DIR`, `DOCKERFILE_NAME` and `MIN_LEVEL_TO_BLOCK_PR` parameters, are not provided, the default values are taken.
 * The severty levels for the `MIN_LEVEL_TO_BLOCK_PR` are - Critical: 0, High: 1, Medium: 2.
 If it set to -1, the PR won't be blocked.
 * The `product` and the `framework` parameters must be included and should not be changed.
+* The branch is also configurable.
+You can change the name of the branch under [on -> pull_request -> branches]

 ### Example usage
 ```yaml